Greenidge's final frenzy

 A bewildering and brutal innings from Gordon Greenidge in Barbados took care of Australia's hopes of becoming the world's best side.
-When he strode to the wicket in the second innings of the fourth Test in Barbados, Greenidge had made only one fifty in his last 24 innings, and 20 wickets had fallen for only 283 runs in the match.
+When he strode to the wicket in the second innings of the fourth Test in Barbados, Greenidge had made only one fifty in his previous 24 innings, and 20 wickets had fallen for only 283 runs in the match.
 Greenidge got almost as many on his own in a display that rolled back the years.
 His violent 226 was his fourth Test double-hundred, and with West Indies rampaging to 536 for 9 declared, Australia were well beaten by 343 runs.
 Two down with one to play, their hopes of usurping West Indies were shattered.

 Another brutal innings from another West Indian.
-Chris Gayle sent record books flying out of the park when he hit the highest T20 score of 175, which included the fastest T20 century (off 30 balls) and the most sixes in an innings (17).
+Chris Gayle sent record books flying out of the park when he hit the highest T20 score of 175, which included the fastest T20 century (off 30 balls) and the most sixes in an innings (17 - a record he broke later, in the BPL).
 His innings helped Royal Challengers Bangalore get to a record total of 263.
 Gayle's utter domination of the match was evident from his 167-run opening stand with Tillakaratne Dilshan, who contributed only 33 to the partnership.
 The hapless victims were Pune Warriors, who could only manage 133 for 9 in reply, losing their last two wickets to Gayle in one over.

 Birth of the hard-hitting Australian left-hander Barry Shepherd.
 He played nine Tests in the 1960s, and started off with a crucial 71 not out on debut, in the victory over England in Sydney in 1962-63.
 Shepherd averaged 41 from his nine Tests but never managed a century.
 The closest he came was when he made 96 against South Africa at the MCG in 1963-64.